Emil8611/exercice-repo/README.md

 # exercice-repo
-gitHubHomework
-This will make a conflict!
+This project will contain...
-Making some changes here!
-Resolve the conflict!
+Repositori made for exercices.
+Hello, again!!!